Achyutananda Dasa: Education

 Achyutananda had a formal education in Puri.
 It is agreed by most texts that, like many contemporaries, he met Shri Chaitanya Mahaprabhu in his youth, and took mantra initiation from him.
 It is important to differentiate that he was an Utkaliya Vaishnava (ancient Odisha school of Vaishnavism, Jagannatha Temple tradition), not a Gaudiya Vaishnavism (which means Bengali Vaishnavism).
 He became the youngest of the Panchasakha.

 Panchasakha

 Achyutānanda was part of the famous Panchasakha ('five friends'), who lived between 1450 and 1550 CE.
 The contemporaneous five saints – Achyutānanda Dasa, Sisu Ananta Dasa, Jasobanta Dasa, Jagannātha Dasa, and Balarāma Dasa - shaped Vaiṣṇava philosophy, spiritualism and literature of Odisha.
+The trio of Achyutananda Dasa, Balarama Dasa, and Ananta Dasa of the Panchasakha group came from the community of Karanas.

 Two important factors set the Panchasakhas apart from other Indian Hindu Saints.
 They were the first to take the Hindu Sanskrit texts into the reach of the common people, by translating them into the local language (Odia).
 This was first done by Sāralā Dasa's translation of the Mahābhārata in the mid-15th century, followed by Balarama Dasa's Jagamohana Ramayana, Jagannath Dasa's Bhagavata Purana, and Achyutananda Dasa's Harivamsa.
 The second aspect is their form of Odia Vaiṣṇavism, traditionally called Utkaliya Vaishnavism, which sees God as the "Sunya Purusa" and the nature of the soul as being able to merge into the Absolute.